scala/scala3/docs/docs/reference/changed-features/structural-types.md

 `reflectiveSelectable` conversion.
 However, to warn against inefficient dispatch, Scala 2 requires a language import `import scala.language.reflectiveCalls`.

 Before resorting to structural calls with Java reflection one should consider alternatives.
-For instance, sometimes a more a modular _and_ efficient architecture can be obtained using typeclasses.
+For instance, sometimes a more a modular _and_ efficient architecture can be obtained using type classes.

 ## Extensibility